The MBA is working with partners at a national and international level to embed ocean literacy in everything we do.

 - to provide a forum for members feedback and communication

 EMSEA holds an annual conference at different locations across Europe.
 The first in 2013 was held in Plymouth supported by the MBA.
-Other locations include: Gothenburg, Crete and Belfast.
+Other locations include: Gothenburg, Crete, Belfast, Valletta and Newcastle.
 The conference provides an excellent opportunity for educators, scientists and policy makers to share best practice and discuss and design Ocean Literacy initiatives in Europe.